The Bill of Rights for Children

 Constitution of the Louisiana Association of Educators

-We, the members of the Louisiana Association of Educators, in order that this Association may serve as the unified voice for education in this state, advance the cause of public education for all individuals, promote the health and welfare of children, promote professional excellence among educators, gain recognition of the basic importance of the teacher in the learning process and other employees in the educational effort, protect the rights of educational employees and promote their interests and welfare, advance the standards and working conditions of the education community, secure professional autonomy, unite educational employees for effective citizenship, promote and protect human and civil rights, and obtain for its members the benefits of a united education profession, do hereby adopt this Constitution.
+We, the members of the Louisiana Association of Educators, in order that this Association may serve as the unified voice for education in this state, advance the cause of public education for all individuals, promote the health and welfare of children, promote professional excellence among educators, gain recognition of the basic importance of the teacher in the learning process and other employees in the educational effort, protect the rights of educational employees and promote their interests and welfare, advance the standards and working conditions of the education community, secure professional autonomy, secure adequate funding for public schools, unite educational employees for effective citizenship, promote and protect human and civil rights, and obtain for its members the benefits of a united education profession, do hereby adopt this Constitution.

 ARTICLE I. NAME, GOALS, OBJECTIVES, AND AUTHORITIES FOR GOVERNANCE